Company Logo - Home Link

 Is Planet Word Museum good for kids?

-Because the museum is so interactive it is great for all ages.
+Because the museum is so interactive, it is excellent for all ages.

 What is Lexicon Lane?

-This add on puzzle option is like a treasure hunt of words.
-It takes place in a charming village lange on the third floor of the museum.
+This add-on puzzle option is like a treasure hunt for words.
+It takes place in a charming village lange on the museum's third floor.

-There are three puzzle options: Purplebeard's Lost Pirate Treasure, Baba Yaga's Revenge, Trouble on Mount Olympus.
+There are three puzzle options: Purplebeard's Lost Pirate Treasure, Baba Yaga's Revenge, and Trouble on Mount Olympus.

-Cases are available first come first serve unless you reserve in advance, so we recommend doing that to make sure its available.
+Cases are available on a first-come, first-served basis unless you reserve in advance, so we recommend doing that to ensure availability.

 It's best for ages 10+ and groups of 4 people or less.